gary-archer/oauth.websample.final/README.md

 - Path = /proxy/spa

 This cookie only comes into play during OAuth related calls to the Proxy API at https://api.authsamples.com/proxy/spa.\
-It is not used during requests for web content or to business APIs, so that the SPA is mostly cookieless.
+It is not used during requests for Web or API resources, so that the SPA's main functionality is cookieless.

 ### Access Tokens in the Browser

 The sample keeps options open about use of access tokens in the browser.\
-This can potentially enable goals related to composing web content across domains.
+This can potentially enable more advanced scenarios related to composing web content across domains.

 The SPA can send the same site cookie to the Proxy API to get an access token, then call other APIs with it.\
 These features related to OAuth in SPAs are common causes of XSS vulnerabilities and thus avoided: